CoolPrius/public/dmz-with-nsgs/readme.md

-Now that we have established that this VM is segmented completely out of the local virtual networks in the environmet, lets say we want a jumpbox in the prod virtual network to be able to ping and RDP into the testvm01 within the DMZ.

-These are our VMs with their IPs
+Suppose we want "jumpbox01" in the production network to ping and RDP into "testvm01" in the DMZ.
+Here are the VMs and their IPs:

 ![Alt text](image-7.png)

-I'll add two rules, one to allow RDP connectivity from the prod network and another to allow ICMP connectivity from the same prod network into the DMZ subnet.
-You may also notice the Bastion rule which is how I was able to connect to the testvm01 in the first place.
+We will add two rules: one for RDP connectivity from the production network and another for ICMP connectivity from the same production network into the DMZ subnet.
+The "Bastion" rule enables our initial connectivity to "testvm01" for this lab.

 ![Alt text](image-3.png)

-I'm now able to ping testvm01 from jumpbox01 in the prod virtual network.
+With these rules in place, we can now ping "testvm01" from "jumpbox01" in the production virtual network:

 ![Alt text](image-4.png)

-Also can RDP into the testvm01 as well.
+Additionally, we can RDP into "testvm01":